guoyu07/bilkent-stars/README.md

-bilkent-stars
+Bilkent STARS Android Application
 =============

-Bilkent STARS Android Application
+This application helps students to get information from their STARS account easily.